 Balaji Vishwanath appointed the Peshwa of the Maratha Empire.

 On 16 November 1713, Maratha Emperor Shahu appointed Balaji Vishwanath as the Peshwa or Prime Minister of the Empire.

-Read on about Balaji Vishwanath, eminent Peshwa who did yeoman service to the Maratha Empire.
-Reading his biography will reveal wonderful details of modern Indian history. which will surely help in IAS preparation.
+Read on about Balaji Vishwanath, an eminent Peshwa who did yeoman service to the Maratha Empire.
+Reading his biography will reveal wonderful details of modern Indian history, which will surely help in IAS preparation.

 - Balaji Vishwanath was the 6th Peshwa and the first in a series of hereditary Peshwas of the Maratha Empire.

 - For his exemplary service to Chhatrapati Shahu in consolidating an empire and setting right many things in the kingdom, he is called the ‘Second founder of the Maratha State’.

 - Balaji was born on 1 January 1662 in Shrivardhan in the present Raigad district in Maharashtra.